Site Map

 In some parts of the world, the word apartment refers to a new purpose-built self-contained residential unit in a building, whereas the word flat means a converted self-contained unit in an older building (in Russian language it's only one word for both - kvartira).
 An industrial, warehouse, or commercial space converted to an apartment is commonly called a loft, although some modern lofts are built by design.
 An apartment consisting of the top floor of a high apartment building can be called a penthouse.

-(Taken from wikipedia, edited by RentInKiev manager)
+(Taken from Wikipedia, edited by RentInKiev managers)

-3 stars (***) - economy class, basic or Soviet style renovation, availability of the most necessary things for living such as hot water, TV, telephone etc.;
+1-2 stars (***) - economy class, basic or Soviet style renovation, availability of the most necessary things for living such as hot water, TV, telephone etc.;

-5 stars (*****) - luxury or VIP class, high-level renovation, furniture and electronics, author's design, availability of such options as hydromassage (Jacuzzi), sauna, fire-place etc.
+4-5 stars (*****) - luxury or VIP class, high-level renovation, furniture and electronics, author's design, availability of such options as hydromassage (Jacuzzi), sauna, fire-place etc.

 What is included in the price of daily apartment rent?
+What time do I check in and out?

 Forum (Russian version)